pirogram/pirogram-content/books/data-analysis-with-python/060-plotting-with-matplotlib-object-oriented-interface/topics/030-customizing-plots.md

 title: Customizing Plots
 --- |
   ### Figure size
   The default figure size is 6.4 X 4.8 inches.
-We change the figure size by passing a tuple of integers to the optional parameter figsize in [matplotlib.pyplot.subplots](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.subplots.html#matplotlib.pyplot.subplots).
+Figure size can be changed by passing a tuple of integers to the optional parameter `figsize` in [pyplot.subplots](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.subplots.html#matplotlib.pyplot.subplots).

-  ### Format Color, style and markers
+  ### Color, style and markers
   Matplotlib supports various optional formatting parameters  like `color`, `marker` and `linestyle`.

-  The following color abbreviations are supported:
+  The following `color` abbreviations are supported:
   * 'b'	blue
   * 'g'	green
   * 'r'	red